akwagner1/InfoSecLab/README.md

 # InfoSecLab

-Welcome to this **InfoSecLab** – a VMware ESXi-based lab environment designed to help you learn and demonstrate competency in **information security**, **networking**, and **active directory**.
-This lab provides hands-on experience in various areas of security and allows you to explore a range of security tools and practices.
+Welcome to this **Information Security Lab** – a VMware ESXi-based project environment designed to learn and demonstrate competency in **information security**.
+This lab provides hands-on experience in various areas of security and allows the user to explore a range of security tools and practices.

 ---

 ## Purpose

-The **primary purpose** of this lab is to create an environment where you can develop practical skills and gain hands-on experience in the following areas:
+The **primary purpose** of this lab is to create an environment to develop practical skills and gain hands-on experience in the following areas:

 - Setting up and managing **virtual machines (VMs)** within VMware ESXi, a commonly used enterprise hypervisor.
 - Implementing **network security controls** to protect systems and data.
 - Configuring and monitoring **intrusion detection and prevention systems (IDS/IPS)**.
 - Deploying and integrating **Security Information and Event Management (SIEM)** solutions.
 - Exploring **security automation and orchestration (SOAR)** tools for effective incident response.
-- Testing and evaluating new **network security** products and features.
 - And much more...

 ---